-Are there other jurisdictions where there is significant interplay with your jurisdiction in cross-border cases?
-If so, how does this affect the investigation, prosecution and penalising of cartel activity in the jurisdiction?
+Which jurisdictions have significant interplay with your jurisdiction in cross-border cases?
+If so, how does this affect the investigation, prosecution and penalising of cartel activity in your jurisdiction?

-The interplay between jurisdictions does not materially affect the Board's handling of cartel investigations, including cross-border cases.
+It is fair to say that the interplay between jurisdictions does not in practice materially affect the Board's handling of cartel investigations, including cross-border cases.